 In the Algarve you will find the true meaning of this expression.
 Above all: the Algarve is here for everybody!
 So whether you are a nature lover who enjoys the bare minimal or prefer 5 star treatments living like a superstar, the Algarve is the perfect destination for you.

-365 days a year you can enjoy a wonderful life in Portugal.
-How do we know?
-Because we love the Algarve, we are from the Algarve and we are living the lives of our dreams!
-Our passion is to share our wonderful life with all travelers over the world and that is why we created this website.
+365 days a year you can enjoy a wonderful life in the Algarve.
+From the perfect beaches, shopping till you drop to the endless historic treasures!
+Our passion is to share all the secret tips for visiting the Algarve and that is why we created this website.
 Here you will find all our local knowledge about this one of a kind region.
-We hope you enjoy reading all the secret tips for visiting the Algarve.
+We hope you enjoy reading.

 Before we start, first imagine this:

 You are walking on a warm sandy beach, garnished by a relaxing light blue sky.
 You smell the salty water from the clear blue Mediterranean ocean and you hear the sounds of happy people chattering.
 You gaze to the beautiful red rock formations and think to yourself let’s have fresh fish for lunch…

 The people, the food, the weather, the nature, the activities.
 Continue to find out how these 5 elements will enrich your body and mind.

 The people – the most relaxed in the world